Microsoft Security, Compliance, and Identity Fundamentals SC-900 Exam Questions

 Question 1

-Which three authentication methods does Windows Hello for Business support?
+Which three statements accurately describe the guiding principles of Zero Trust?
 Each correct answer presents a complete solution.

 NOTE: Each correct selection is worth one point.